What is an ovarian cyst?

 - Polycystic ovary syndrome (PCOS), a condition that causes multiple cysts on the ovaries

-- Severe pelvic infection, such as chlamydia, in which case it may be called an abscess
+- Severe pelvic infection such as chlamydia.
+This type of cyst may be called an abscess.

 - Noncancerous growths